-What is an I-829 Petition?
+What Is an I-829 Petition?

 The I-829 petition is viewed as the last step of the EB-5 visa process.
-It is designed to prove to the United States Citizenship and Immigration Services (USCIS) that the plan put forth in the I-526 petition has progressed in a positive fashion and the EB-5 Program requirements have been met.
+It is designed to prove to the United States Citizenship and Immigration Services (USCIS) that the plan put forth in the I-526 petition has progressed in a positive fashion and the EB-5 program requirements have been met.

 The investor’s conditional residency will be extended while the I-829 petition is under review by USCIS.
-The application must be filed within 21 to 24 months of the investor’s two-year conditional residency period; otherwise the ability to obtain a permanent residency card can be put in jeopardy.
+The application must be filed within 21 to 24 months of the investor’s two-year conditional residency period; otherwise, the ability to obtain a permanent residency card can be jeopardized.

-Collaboration with Regional Centers and Developers
+Collaborate with Regional Centers and Developers

 Among the metrics that must be tracked, the inputs used in the original economic model are of utmost importance.
 These inputs include items such as hard and soft costs, operational revenue numbers, and the number of jobs—both direct and indirect—created through the project.

 From an operational standpoint, USCIS will need to understand the revenue portion of the project to determine whether the acceptable job numbers have been created.
-Ideally, USCIS will utilize W-2 forms, I-9 information, and financial statements that are preferably audited.
+Ideally, USCIS will use W-2 forms, I-9 information, and financial statements, preferably ones that have been audited.

 Finally, USCIS requires the investor’s funds to be deployed in the project at the time of the investor’s consular interview.
 The responsibility resides with the regional center and developers to ensure that this occurs.
-It is extremely important for the team to ensure that the investor is fully prepared when the time comes for the first consular interview.
+It is crucial for the team to ensure that the investor is fully prepared when the time comes for the first consular interview.

 - Copy of the investor’s green card

 - Tax returns for the commercial enterprise.
-USCIS will typically ask for returns from at least the past five years
+USCIS will typically ask for returns from at least the past five years.

 - Proof of investment into the commercial enterprise.
-Proof can come in the form of financial statements or bank statements
+Proof can come in the form of financial statements or bank statements.

 - Evidence that the above enterprise is an ongoing operation.
-This can come in the form of actual receipts, bank account statements, or formation documents
+This can come in the form of actual receipts, bank account statements, or formation documents.

 - Proof of the required full-time employees both at the beginning of the investment and at the time of filing the I-829.
-Documents such as I-9s and payroll receipts can be used
+Documents such as I-9s and payroll receipts can be used.

 - Any relevant information regarding any arrest or conviction